2 Corinthians 2

 Interpretations

 The relationship between church discipline and forgiveness in this passage raises questions about the limits and purpose of discipline within Christian communities.
-Reformed traditions tend to emphasize that Paul's instructions establish a pattern of formal church discipline followed by formal restoration, with the church acting corporately under apostolic guidance.
-This informs Presbyterian and Reformed models of church governance where elders oversee both discipline and restoration.
-More broadly evangelical and free-church traditions often focus on the relational and pastoral dimensions — the imperative to forgive and restore, with less emphasis on the formal mechanisms.
+Reformed traditions emphasize that Paul's instructions establish a pattern of formal church discipline followed by formal restoration, with the church acting corporately under apostolic guidance.
+This has informed Presbyterian and Reformed models of church governance in which elders oversee both discipline and restoration.
+Broader evangelical and free-church traditions often focus on the relational and pastoral dimensions, the imperative to forgive and restore, with less emphasis on formal mechanisms.
 All traditions agree that the goal of discipline is restoration, not retribution, and that unforgiveness is itself a spiritual danger.

 Paul's Anxiety in Troas (vv.
 12-13)